Dan Conroy-Beam

 Email: benjamin.gelbart@psych.ucsb.edu

 Ben joined the CMC Lab in the summer of 2019.
-He received a BA in Psychological Science and a minor in Anthropology from Arizona State University in 2017.
+He received a BS in Psychological Science and a minor in Anthropology from Arizona State University in 2017.
 Ben became interested in evolutionary psychology while completing an independent project on sex differences in jealousy responses as an undergraduate.
 Currently, Ben is using computational models to understand the cognitive architecture of romantic jealousy and romantic love.
-More broadly, he is interested in understanding all forms of relationship conflict, including parent-offspring conflict, friendship conflict, and romantic conflict.
+More broadly, he is interested in using an adaptationist approach to understand the nature of emotion.